0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|700](../../zzz_res/attachments/reflected-parameters.png)

+### *Detect Dynamic JS

+This extension compares JavaScript files with each other to detect dynamically generated content and content that is only accessible when the user is authenticated.
+This occasionally contains not only code but also _data_ with user or session information.
+User/session information can then be checked for potential leakage.
+This extension is supposed to help hunting for exploitable situations.

+To trigger the extension, simply launch a passive scan of your JavaScript files that you have requested as authenticated user.
+Despite being a passive scan, the extension will generate one or sometimes two request per script without cookies to get the non-authenticated version of the script.

+If the same script is found to contain differing content, the extension will report an issue in the Target tab.
 ### *CSRF Scanner

 Used to passively scan for [Cross-Site Request Forgery (CSRF)](../Web%20&%20Network%20Hacking/Session%20Attacks%20(CSRF,%20session%20stealing,%20etc.).md#Cross-Site%20Request%20Forgery%20(CSRF)).
 A dedicated tab allows to customize token's names, etc. The scanner send requests passively in background.